hk0i/annoi/README.md

 DEPENDENCIES
 =====================================================================
-The following libraries are required to compile Towers of Annoi:
+The following libraries are required to compile Towers that Annoi:

 - libsdl
 - libsdl_image